MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Prompts.md

 }
 ```

-When you start PowerShell by using the **Run as administrator** option, a
+When you start PowerShell using the **Run as administrator** option, a prompt
-prompt that resembles the following prompt appears:
+that resembles the following prompt appears:

 ```Output
 [ADMIN]: PS C:\ps-test>